- 125 Arborwary

 I was first introduced to horticulture while attending Norfolk County Agricultural High School in Walpole, Massachusetts.
 I decided to become a “plant” major there.
 I was lucky enough to be chosen for the Aggie internship, a six-week program at the Arnold Arboretum, my junior year.
 From there, it was clear horticulture was my calling in life.
 I quickly found my first industry job at a local florist and garden center.

-I graduated from UMass in 2019, and started working as a seasonal term employee at the Arnold Arboretum, alongside horticulture staff, predominantly in the Leventritt Garden, Bradley Rosaceous Collection, and Weld Hill.
-In 2020, I became a full-time Gardener at the Arnold Arboretum and you will still find me most of the time in the Leventritt or at Weld Hill, as I generally assist Horticulturalist Greg LaPlume with his zone work.
+I graduated from UMass in 2019, and started working as a seasonal term employee at the Arnold Arboretum alongside horticulture staff.
+In 2020, I became a full-time Gardener at the Arnold Arboretum, and in March 2023 I was promoted to Horticulturist, taking over the Bradley Rosaceous Collection, maples, and the ponds.
+I’ve also been a member of our Diversity, Inclusion, and Belonging Committee since it was formed in 2021.
 Every day, I learn something new while caring for the collections.
 I get to appreciate, and contribute to, the astounding beauty of a place I’ve grown up in, and has inspired my life’s path.
-I feel truly blessed and honored to work here.
+It is an absolute dream come true to work here, and I feel truly honored to serve this institution every day.